lcdporto/hacker-buzz-client/README.md

 You can try the events clock without installing it.
 You can use it as a [free service here](http://clock.audienciazero.net/)

+## Installing with Docker

+A docker image is available in [docker hub](https://hub.docker.com/r/lcdporto/clock/)

 ## Build instructions

 Events Clock is a client-side web application built using HTML5 and